GWLab-UML/Protocols/Molecular_labwork/Histology Slide Prep.md

 1. Dehydrate tissue in EtOH series washed (95%,100%; assuming tissue is in 70% EtOH already - if not, start with lower concentration of EtOH) and all should be on rocker
 	> *Note:* The older the sample, the longer the wash the better but should be at least 30 minutes each (ideally an hour or more each).
 2. 3 washes in 100% EtOH (about an hour each but can go less) on rocker
+	- tissues can be left in 100% EtOH after the third wash indefinitely
-3. Wash 50/50 in xylene** (**VERY TOXIC**) or xylene substitute with EtOH on rocker
+3. Wash 50/50 in xylene (VERY TOXIC) or xylene substitute with EtOH on rocker
-4. 3 washes in xylene or xylene substitute, 30 mins each on rocker
+4. 3 washes in xylene (or substitute), 30 mins each on rocker
 5. Place tissue in glass dish or some container that will be easiest to manipulate with the wax
 6. 1 wash in 50/50 xylene (or substitute) with wax with vacuum on about 30 minutes
 7. 3+ wax washes (need to get the xylene or substitute out) about 30 minutes each (vacuum)